 I started my trip in Whitehorse, a city not unlike my hometown of Darwin.
 I felt quite comfortable there, lots to do in the area.
 I had visions of heading off into the wilderness of the Yukon River when I set off on this trip but my research revealed that prior to the existence of the road networks in this part of the world the Yukon River was the equivalent of the road network.
+Canoeing the Yukon river Whitehorse to Dawson promised to be a great trip.

 The river had everything a modern highway has such as roadhouses, resupply points, Police stations, Hotels and everything in between.
 There was as many as 250 paddle steamers working the river.
 Now there is little left except decaying remnants of a past almost forgotten.
 Nothing has done so much to open up the wilderness areas of the Yukon than the Klondike Gold rush.
 This trip on the river and my trip on the Chilkoot Trail was following in their footsteps.